2026 Congress Scorecard Methodology

 USCPR Action cumulatively examined hundreds of pieces of legislation, letters, and votes in the United States House of Representatives and the United States Senate.

-Legislative actions include sponsoring or not sponsoring legislation, voting yes or no for legislation, signing onto or not signing onto letters, and calling for a ceasefire.
+Legislative actions include sponsoring or not sponsoring legislation, voting yes or no for legislation, and signing on to or not signing on to letters.

 USCPR Action examined all legislative action related to Palestine, including: